 The young man could make out a coffin, which stood in the middle of the room on its bier, and the knapsack and tools he brought, which lay scattered on the floor.
 In one—no, two—corners were tall, carved wooden candlesticks, but the beeswax candles they once held had long since melted and contributed to the mottled colors of the flagstone floor.
 There were empty sconces on the wall.

-Willie had watched enough horror movies and read enough comic books to know all about vampires.
-He never believed they really existed before, but he didn't believe in a god either, or anything else that was intangible.
+Willie had watched enough horror movies and read enough comic books to be fairly well educated when it came to vampires.
+Of course, the thief never believed they really existed before, but he didn't believe in a god either, or anything else intangible.
 This was possibly a good time to reconsider these hypotheses.

 Sweet Jesus, get me outta here.

 He addressed heaven by shining the flashlight to the ceiling and recited what he could remember of the prayer about being sorry.

 I am heart'ly sorry